deacon-kigo/kigo-pro-lite/DEMO_TESTING_GUIDE.md

    - Should see red error banner with shake animation
    - Can clear and try another code immediately

-3. **Test Pending Code**
+3. **Test Invalid Code**
-   - Use quick test button "Pending" or enter `JD7890REPAIR`
+   - Use quick test button "Invalid" or enter `JD7890REPAIR`
-   - Should see red error banner with specific corporate contact message
+   - Should see red error banner with "This promo code is invalid.
+Please check the code and try again."
    - Should have shake animation

 ### **Workflow 3: Navigation & Back Buttons**